 COVID-19 can be spread from human-to-human via small droplets that are expelled when an infected individual coughs, sneezes or speaks.
 People can become infected if they inhale these droplets or transfer them to their face after touching a contaminated surface.

 COVID-19 was first reported in Wuhan, China, in December 2019.
-Since then, the disease has spread to over 190 countries and regions, resulting in over 95 million confirmed cases and more than 2 million deaths.
+Since then, the disease has spread to over 190 countries and regions, resulting in around 160 million confirmed cases and more than 3.3 million deaths.
 Unprecedented control measures have been taken to prevent the spread of COVID-19, with many countries resorting to lockdowns to reduce case numbers but which have also prevented many from working.
 This has caused worldwide economic disruption.
 The pandemic is still ongoing - for up to date information on the spread of COVID-19, visit the WHO website.

 Impact for Society – what are we doing?

 The Pirbright Institute has a history of working with livestock coronaviruses, primarily focused on studying how coronaviruses replicate and interact with their host cell and developing effective vaccines for infectious bronchitis virus (IBV), a poultry disease that has a huge financial impact on the UK poultry industry.